NAD+LongevitySirtuinsAnti-AgingMetabolism

 • Mean NAD+ at age 50–65: ~1.2–1.5 µmol/g wet weight

-• The decline correlates with markers of mitochondrial dysfunction and oxidative stress
+• The decline tracks with markers of mitochondrial dysfunction and oxidative stress

-A 2023 meta-analysis (Johnson & Imai, Cell Metabolism) confirmed these findings across multiple tissue types and species, establishing the age-NAD+ decline as one of the most consistent observations in geroscience.
+A 2023 meta-analysis (Johnson & Imai, Cell Metabolism) confirmed the same pattern across multiple tissues and species, locking in the age-NAD+ decline as one of the most consistent findings in geroscience.

 Age-Related NAD+ Decline — Relative Tissue Levels Line chart showing NAD+ tissue levels declining with age.
 Young adults (20-30) set at 100% reference.
 40 years: approximately 75%.
 50 years: approximately 50%.
 65+ years: approximately 35%.
 Source: Massudi et al. PLOS ONE 2012 and Johnson and Imai Cell Metabolism 2023.
 Age-Related NAD+ Decline (Relative to Young Adult Baseline) Skeletal muscle tissue — Massudi et al. PLOS ONE 2012; Johnson & Imai Cell Metabolism 2023 100% 75% 50% 25% 0% 100% ~75% ~50% ~35% Age 20–30 Age 40 Age 50 Age 65+ Source: Massudi et al., PLOS ONE 2012; Johnson & Imai, Cell Metabolism 2023